 Zhāng Suìchén

-Zhāng Suìchén:born in the Wanli 17th year of the Ming dynasty (1589 AD) and died in the Kangxi 7th year of the Qing dynasty (1668 AD), good at writing ancient poems, author of Zhang Qing Zi Shang Han Lun (the Shang Han Lun by Zhang Qing Zi).
+Zhāng Suìchén: He was born in the Wanli 17th year of the Ming dynasty (1589 AD) and passed away in the Kangxi 7th year of the Qing dynasty (1668 AD).
+He is good at writing ancient poems and is the author of Zhang Qing Zi Shang Han Lun (the Shang Han Lun by Zhang Qing Zi).

 Zhāng Zhìcōng.

-Zhāng Zhìcōng:a famous herbalist in the Ming and Qing dynasties, hee mastered medicine skills, acupuncture and moxibustion, his study followed the ancient works Nei Jing (the Inner Canon) and Zhang Zhongjing, and he has made an in-depth study on Nei Jing (the Inner Canon) and Shang Han Lun (the Treatise on Cold-induced Diseases).
+Zhāng Zhìcōng: a famous herbalist during the Ming and Qing dynasties.
+He mastered the skills of medicine, acupuncture and moxibustion.
+His studies followed the ancient works Nei Jing (The Inner Canon) and Zhang Zhongjing, and he conducted an in-depth study on Nei Jing (The Inner Canon) and Shang Han Lun (The Treatise on Cold-induced Diseases).

 Zhāng Lù

-Zhāng Lù:a famous herbalist during the Ming and Qing dynasties, has been involved in academics and medicine throughout his life, especially in the study of Shang Han Lun (the Treatise on Cold-induced Diseases).
-It is precise because of Zhang Lu's great academic influence that he was later called one of the three great medical experts in the early period of the Qing dynasty.
+Zhāng Lù: a renowned herbalist during the Ming and Qing dynasties, he has been involved in academics and medicine throughout his life, particularly in the study of Shang Han Lun (the Treatise on Cold-induced Diseases).
+It is precisely because of Zhang Lu's significant academic influence that he was later recognised as one of the three great medical experts of the early Qing dynasty period.

 Shǐ Yǐjiǎ

-Shǐ Yǐjiǎ:a herbalist of the late period of the Ming dynasty and the early period of the Qing dynasty, advocates Zhongjing's studies, devoted himself to studying Zhongjing's Shang Han Lun (the Treatise on Cold-induced Diseases) for more than 30 years and wrote the book Shang Han Zheng Zong (the authentic theory about the Treatise on Febrile Diseases).
+Shǐ Yǐjiǎ: a herbalist who lived in the late Ming and early Qing dynasties, was a proponent of Zhongjing's studies.
+He devoted over 30 years to studying Zhongjing's Shang Han Lun (the Treatise on Cold-induced Diseases) and wrote the book Shang Han Zheng Zong (the authentic theory about the Treatise on Febrile Diseases).

 Chén Yáodào

-Chén Yáodào:a herbalist of the Qing dynasty, lived during the middle to late years of the 17th century, his prescription is wonderful, the people from far and near are crowded in his house, applying medicines to help those poor people, he is the author of Shang Han Bian Zheng (the Syndrome Differentiation of the cold-induced diseases).
+Chén Yáodào: a herbalist from the Qing dynasty who lived in the middle to late 17th century, was renowned for his prescriptions.
+People from far and near crowded into his house to receive treatment for various ailments.
+He is also the author of Shang Han Bian Zheng (the Syndrome Differentiation of the cold-induced diseases).

 Chéng Zhī

-Chéng Zhī:a famous herbalist in the Qing dynasty, the years of his birth and death are unknown.
+Chéng Zhī: a famous herbalist during the Qing dynasty.
+The years of his birth and death are unknown.
 He is the author of Yi Jing Li Jie (the Medicine Classics and Understandings).
-Cheng's main academic view is to advocate the theory that the pericardium channel is the life gate.
+Cheng's main academic view was to advocate the theory that the pericardium channel is the life gate.

 Xú Bīn

-Xú Bīn: a herbalist of the Qing dynasty, ever lived about since the middle to late years of the 17th century, he is the author of Shang Han Fang Lun (Treatise on the Prescriptions of the Treatise on Cold-induced Diseases), Jin Kui Yao Lue Lun Zhu (A brief commentary on the Synopsis of the Golden Chamber), praises Zhongjing's theory.
+Xú Bīn: a herbalist of the Qing dynasty, he ever lived from the mid- to late 17th century, is the author of Shang Han Fang Lun (Treatise on the Prescriptions of the Treatise on Cold-induced Diseases), and Jin Kui Yao Lue Lun Zhu (A brief commentary on the Synopsis of the Golden Chamber), both of which praise Zhongjing's theory.

 Kē Qín

-Kē Qín:a scholar of Shang Han Lun (the Treatise on Cold-induced Diseases) in the Qing dynasty, his method of "using prescriptions to name syndromes, to classify and categorize syndromes according to prescriptions" is more clinically practical, and has a considerable influence on later studies, he is the author of the book Shang Han Lai Su Ji (the Renewal of the Treatise on Cold-induced Diseases).
+Kē Qín: a scholar of the Shang Han Lun (the Treatise on Cold-induced Diseases) in the Qing dynasty.
+His method of "using prescriptions to name syndromes, and to classify and categorize syndromes according to prescriptions" is more clinically practical, and has had a considerable influence on later studies.
+He is the author of the book Shang Han Lai Su Ji (the Renewal of the Treatise on Cold-induced Diseases).

 Chéng Yīngmáo

-Chéng Yīngmáo:a herbalist in the early period of the Qing dynasty, his life was unknown in details, ever lived during about the middle to the late period of the 17th century.
-He is one of the important commentators of the book Shang Han Lun (the Treatise on Cold-induced Diseases), author of the book Shang Han Lun Hou Tiao Bian (the post entries' identification of Shang Han Lun).
+Chéng Yīngmáo: a herbalist in the early Qing dynasty.
+Little is known about his life, but he lived during the middle to late 17th century.
+He is one of the important commentators of the book Shang Han Lun (the Treatise on Cold-induced Diseases), and is the author of the book Shang Han Lun Hou Tiao Bian (the post entries' identification of Shang Han Lun).

 Lín Lán

-Lín Lán:a TCM herbalist of the Qing dynasty, his life in details is unknown, according to his book, he lived about since the middle period to the late period of the 17th century, author of the book Shang Han Zhe Zhong (the compromise of the Treatise on Cold-induced Diseases).
+Lín Lán: a herbalist of the Qing dynasty.
+His life in detail is unknown, but according to his book, he lived from the middle to the late 17th century.
+He is the author of the book Shang Han Zhe Zhong (the compromise of the Treatise on Cold-induced Diseases).

 Zhōu Yángjùn

-Zhōu Yángjùn:a herbalist ever lived during the Qing dynasty, studied Zhongjing's books for over ten years.
-In the Kangxi 10th year (the year 1671 AD), he came to the capital and was known as a herbalist, he is the author of the book Shang Han Lun San Zhu (Three Notes on the Treatise on Cold-induced Diseases).
+Zhōu Yángjùn: a herbalist who lived during the Qing dynasty and studied Zhongjing's books for over ten years.
+In the 10th year of Kangxi's reign (1671 AD), he came to the capital and became known as a herbalist.
+He is the author of the book Shang Han Lun San Zhu (Three Notes on the Treatise on Cold-induced Diseases).

 Wāng Hǔ

-Wāng Hǔ:a herbalist mainly lived during the middle to the late period of the 17th century, he has extensively read various works on Shang Han Lun (the Treatise on Cold-induced Diseases) by predecessors, has an in-depth study in Shang Han Lun (the Treatise on Cold-induced Diseases) and unique attainments, elaboration, and innovative views.
-He is a great herbalist who grasped the essence of Shang Han Lun (the Treatise on Cold-induced Diseases) during the Qing dynasty, author of Shang Han Lun Bian Zheng Guang Zhu and Zhong Han Lun Bian Zheng Guang Zhu.
+Wāng Hǔ: a herbalist who mainly lived during the middle to late 17th century.
+He extensively read various works on Shang Han Lun (the Treatise on Cold-induced Diseases) by predecessors and conducted an in-depth study of Shang Han Lun (the Treatise on Cold-induced Diseases) and achieved unique attainments, elaborations, and innovative views.
+He is a great herbalist and grasped the essence of Shang Han Lun (the Treatise on Cold-induced Diseases) during the Qing dynasty.
+He is the author of Shang Han Lun Bian Zheng Guang Zhu and Zhong Han Lun Bian Zheng Guang Zhu.

 Shěn Míngzōng

-Shěn Míngzōng:a herbalist lived during the Shunzhi period and Kangxi period (mid and late 17th century), He studied Zhongjing's theory in fine details, and praised Fang Youzhi and Yu Jiayan in the commentaries of Shang Han Lun (the Treatise on Cold-induced Diseases), author of the book Shang Han Liu Jing Bian Zheng Zhi Fa (the Six Channels Syndrome Differentiation and Treatment of the Treatise on Cold-induced Diseases).
+Shěn Míngzōng: a herbalist who lived during the Shunzhi period and Kangxi periods of the Qing dynasty (mid- to late 17th century).
+He studied Zhongjing's theory in fine detail, and praised Fang Youzhi and Yu Jiayan in his commentary on Shang Han Lun (The Treatise on Cold-induced Diseases), the author of the book Shang Han Liu Jing Bian Zheng Zhi Fa (The Six Channels Syndrome Differentiation and Treatment of The Treatise on Cold-induced Diseases).

 Táo Dànān